NaderNemati/Federated-Learning-Pipeline/README.md

 ``` bash
 client_resources={'num_cpus': 1, 'num_gpus': 0.2}
 ```

+## Summary of Analysis of Model Performance

+**MNIST Dataset**

+**Initial Results:** The model started with a high loss of 182.12 and a very low accuracy of 8.8%, reflecting untrained initial global parameters.
+Training Rounds: Over 10 rounds, the model showed rapid improvement.
+By the 1st round, accuracy increased to 96.35%, and by the final round (10th), accuracy reached 99.28%, with the loss decreasing significantly to 2.07.

+**Performance Summary:** The model converged quickly with high accuracy, indicating successful training.
+The use of Differential Privacy (DP) settings was applied without issue, and Secure Aggregation was successfully implemented in each round.
+CIFAR-10 Dataset

+**Initial Results:** The initial evaluation showed a loss of 181.94 and a baseline accuracy of 10%, indicating no meaningful classification at the start.

+**Training Rounds:** Unlike MNIST, CIFAR-10 training encountered difficulties.
+While there was some improvement after round 5 (accuracy reaching 61.73%), several rounds produced NaN losses, likely due to numerical instability.
+By round 10, accuracy improved to 71.82%, but training was not as smooth or stable as MNIST.

+**Performance Summary:** The model struggled with CIFAR-10, showing unstable losses and fluctuating accuracy.
+This indicates that additional tuning (e.g., better model architecture or hyperparameters) is needed for CIFAR-10.

 ## License
 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 Please refer to the [LICENSE](LICENSE) file for more details.